makudesu/bnhsproject/docs/source/enrollment.rst

 Enrollment
 ==========

 **Note** YOU NEED TO BE SIGNED IN TO ENROLL.
-If you don't have account please check :ref:`registration`.
+If you don't have an account please check :ref:`registration`.

 New Student
 -----------